• Skip to primary navigation

 Instructions

-2. In a medium-sized mixing bowl, combine almond flour, coconut flour, coconut sugar, cream of tartar, baking soda and salt.
+2. In a medium-sized mixing bowl, combine the dry cookie ingredients.
+This includes the almond flour, coconut flour, coconut sugar, cream of tartar, baking soda and salt.

-3. Mix in the shortening, egg, egg yolk and vanilla.
+3. Mix in the wet cookie ingredients: shortening, egg, egg yolk and vanilla.
+I suggest first mixing with a fork, then using a spatula to fully combine the dough.

-7. Remove the cookies from the oven and cool on the baking pan.
+7. After baking, remove the cookies from the oven and cool on the baking pan for 5 minutes, then transfer them to a wire cooling rack.

 Notes